|

 supports thread local variables, which are instantiated per thread, and visible from any

-- Callback Blocks: Smalltalk blocks can be called by external non-Smalltalk code as
+code executed by the thread.
+Callback Blocks: Smalltalk blocks can be called by external non-Smalltalk code as

 well.
 To a C program, a block looks like a pointer to a function.
+Exports: Class methods can be exported, and instance methods can be called as C++

 member functions (using the this pointer as the first parameter).